Thank you for your interest in offering an internship opportunity with our students!

 Refer to the United States Department of Labor website for the criteria for unpaid internship positions under The Fair Labor and Standards Acts.

-To request changes to this page, please contact Julie Miller at firstname.lastname@example.org.
+To request changes to this page, please contact an advisor at firstname.lastname@example.org.